ttamre/pydex/README.md

 # Pydex
-Python pokedex application that uses the PokeAPI and the pokebase wrapper
+Pokedex discord bot that uses the PokeAPI and the Discord API

 **Status:** Development, not stable